Route 693 (Lead Mine Road) Pulaski County

 Work began in March 2015.

 From 7 a.m. to 5:30 p.m., Monday through Friday, a detour will be in place from September 9 through mid-October.
 Traffic will be diverted around the project by using Route 672 (Baptist Hollow Road).

 Flaggers will control traffic and motorists should use caution in the work zone as construction equipment and vehicles will be entering and exiting the road.

-The road will turn from Asphalt to stone the week of June 15.
-Drivers are cautioned to slow down.
-Flaggers will be present to assist motorists.
+The road turns from Asphalt to stone so drivers are cautioned to slow down.